VagabondAzulien/VagabondAzulien.github.io/README.md

 this copywrite and credit me if you so choose to redistribute these posts;
 a simple link back to the source will do.

-     DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004
+> **DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE**
+> _Version 2, December 2004_

-   Copyright (C) 2004 Sam Hocevar <sam@hocevar.net>
+> _Copyright (C) 2004 Sam Hocevar <sam@hocevar.net>_
+>

-Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.
+> Everyone is permitted to copy and distribute verbatim or modified
+> copies of this license document, and changing it is allowed as long
+> as the name is changed.
+>

-DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
+> DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
-TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION
+> TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION
+>

-     0. You just DO WHAT THE FUCK YOU WANT TO.
+>     0. You just DO WHAT THE FUCK YOU WANT TO.